 The Louisiana Collaborative for Conflict & Accountability offers high quality, uplifting and supportive community resources to all.
 LCCA takes a restorative approach to punitive and exclusionary options for addressing conflict within communities.
 Through restorative processes, LCCA advances ideas around the use of creative strategies, to shift the societal framework from one of violence to one of mutual understanding and collaboration.
 We use collaborative tools such as Mediation, restorative circles and training to expand the culture and accessibility of conflict resolution.

 While the Louisiana Collaborative for Conflict & Accountability is a nascent organization, its founding members have pioneered transformative conflict resolution programs throughout New Orleans over the past decade.
-Members of the Board include the Director of the first Restorative Justice Juvenile Diversion program in the state of Louisiana, the founding and current director of the New Orleans Community-Police Mediation Program, the founding Executive Director and board members of the ReEntry Mediation Institute of Louisiana, mediators with Community Mediation Services-NOLA, and the founding and current Program Director of Tulane University’s Conflict Resolution Program.
+Members of the Board include the Director of the first Restorative Justice Juvenile Diversion program in the state of Louisiana, the founding and current director of the New Orleans Community-Police Mediation Program, mediators with Community Mediation Services-NOLA, and the founding and current Program Director of Tulane University’s Conflict Resolution Program.